russjeffery/DudaAPI-Slate/source/includes/_accounts.md

 ### Return:

-You can expect a `204 No Content` response code for a successful create account call.
+You can expect a `204 No Content` response code for a successful delete access call.

 ```shell
 curl -S -u 'APIusername:APIpassword' \